 The Master of Arts program in psychological and quantitative foundations with a learning sciences and educational psychology subprogram has a strong emphasis on how theory and research inform the understanding of learners, learning, instruction, and the technology and environments in which learning and instruction occur.
 The program requires a minimum of 30 s.h. of graduate credit.
 Students are expected to maintain a UI cumulative grade-point average of at least 2.75.
 A thesis is not required.

-The curriculum includes courses in the theories of the learning sciences, design of effective learning environments and technologies, and implementation of instructional design.
+The curriculum includes courses in the theories of the learning sciences, the design of effective learning environments and technologies, and the implementation of instructional design.
 Elective opportunities allow students to choose an interest area to develop a multidisciplinary specialization.
 Current areas include technology and media, learning in the disciplines, human development and motivation, and measurement and evaluation.
 The capstone experience of the program is an internship/practicum/portfolio that allows students to apply knowledge of the learning sciences in a context of interest.
 Students develop a program of study in consultation with their advisor.

 Full-time students typically take at least 9 s.h. each semester, with the option of additional summer session work; they usually complete the program in four semesters.
 Part-time students take 3–6 s.h. each semester; they usually complete the degree in two or three years.